 - Google Play Publisher account ($25.00 – sign up here)

 - A working .APK file (download from AppsGeyser)

 - At least two screenshots of your app

 - High-res Icon (512 x 512 px – 32-bit PNG (alpha)

-The Google Play Developer Console offers you statistics about ratings, installs and usage of your app.
-You should check it regulary to see how your app performs and if everything works properly.
+The Google Play Developer Console offers you statistics about ratings, installs, and usage of your app.
+You should check it regularly to see how your app performs and if everything works properly.